grokify/go-ringcentral-engage/README.md

 ## Building the SDK

+You won't normally need to do this unless you want to modify the SDK, like adding endpoints via the OpenAPI 2.0 / Swagger 2.0 specification.

 This SDK is auto-generated from the [OpenAPI 2.0 / Swagger 2.0 spec](codegen/openapi-spec.json) using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

 Run: